sbdchd/squawk/docs/docs/cli.md

 squawk --config=~/.squawk.toml example.sql
 ```

-The `--exclude` and `--pg-version` flags will always be prioritized over the configuration file.
+The `--exclude`, `--exclude-path`, and `--pg-version` flags will always be prioritized over the configuration file.

 ## example `.squawk.toml` configurations